RobotCasserole1736/RobotCasserole1736.github.io/index.md

 # WELCOME NEW STUDENTS!

 Thank you for coming by our open house!
+If you missed it, you can see our recordings of it: [Part 1](https://www.youtube.com/watch?v=yFnMWqftO2M&feature=youtu.be), [Part 2](https://www.youtube.com/watch?v=2lldWpNr4to&feature=youtu.be), and [Part 3](https://www.youtube.com/watch?v=P3kbeSEc5go&feature=youtu.be).

 [If you are interested in joining the team, please fill out this form.](https://forms.gle/aFEdJyeHLXjouEPX9) We will be reaching out to you shortly.